chznbaum/the-mom-bot/README.md

 12. Connect your directory with your Heroku app:

     ```bash
-    git init
     heroku git:remote -a YOUR-APP-NAME
     ```

-13. Deploy your application to Heroku:
+13. Prior to deploying your application to Heroku, remove `config.js` from your `.gitignore` file.
+This is temporary so your app will have access to those variables.
+You will include it again in your `.gitignore` file after completing this step.
+Deploy your application to Heroku:

     ```bash
     git add .